Dan Kwong: Stage Directing

 In January/February 2019 Dan directed and dramaturged the world premiere of Tales of Clamor, by traci kato-kiriyama and Kennedy Kabesares.
 Along with traci and Kennedy, cast included Takayo Fischer, Kurt Kuniyoshi, Jully Lee, Sharon Omi and Greg Watanabe.
 The show had a 4-week run at the Aratani Black Box Theater at the Japanese American Cultural and Community Center in Los Angeles.
+It was re-mounted in April 2022 at USC's Bing Theater with a revised cast of Greg Watanabe, Sharon Omi, Dian Kobayashi (in place of Takayo Fischer), Pauline Yasuda (in place of Jully Lee) and Shaun Shimoda (in place of Kurt Kuniyoshi), along with creators traci and Kennedy.

-Confessions of a Radical Chicano Doo-Wop Singer - In the summer of 2016 Kwong directed Ruben "Funkahuatl" Guevara's critically acclaimed solo performance/reading of Confessions of a Radical Chicano Doo-Wop Singer produced at Casa 0101 in Boyle Heights.
+Confessions of a Radical Chicano Doo-Wop Singer - In the summer of 2016 Kwong directed Ruben Funkahuatl Guevara's critically acclaimed solo performance/reading of Confessions of a Radical Chicano Doo-Wop Singer produced at Casa 0101 in Boyle Heights.
 Based on excerpts from Guevara's memoir of the same title, Confessions was also staged at the Mark Taper Auditorium of L.A.
 Main Public Library downtown in 2017.

 FandangObon - Since its inception in 2013 Dan has directed this annual cross-cultural event of traditional Japanese, Mexican and West African music and dance.
 FandangObon brings together the traditions of Japanese Obon, son jarocho from Mexico, and West African drumming and dance.
-The free public event takes place every fall in Noguchi Plaza at the Japanese American Cultural & Community Center (JACCC) in Little Tokyo.
+The free public event takes place every Fall in downtown Los Angeles.